barryclark/jekyll-now/_posts/2021-1-14-january2021update.md

 ### Applying Gamification with APIs 🎮
 I started reading a book called *How to Save the World* by Katie Patrick, where she talks about applying gamification principles to solve environmental problems.
 Katie Patrick is an environmental engineer and software designer, and I started reading her book after watching her present in a video webinar because she talks about some very meaningful ideas that could be applied to ZotBins.

 For a long time ZotBins has taken a educational approach, where we try to education users in how to recycle/compost more and waste less.
-However, sometimes times, this doesn't lead to significant behavioral changes to actually increase recycling and composting rates.
-This idea, is actually a common problem that Katie Patrick likes to call the Value-Action Gap.
-She states that from scientific studies that educating people on important environmental topics contributed to mainly peoples environmental values, but doesn't necessarily translate into action.
+However, sometimes, this doesn't lead to significant behavioral changes to actually increase recycling and composting rates.
+This is actually a common problem that Katie Patrick likes to call the **Value-Action Gap**.
+She states that scientific studies show educating people on important environmental topics contributed to mainly peoples' environmental values, but doesn't necessarily translate into action.
+That means that yes, they cared about environmental issues more, but didn't necessarily do anything about it.

 Ok, so how do we apply some basic gamification principles to our data.
 One method is to introduce a simple feedback loop as shown below.
 If you play any popular game there is a concept of having an HP-bar.
 You know that if you are low on HP, your bar usually turns red and sometimes it blinks or makes sounds, which motivates you to do something to try to regain your health back into the green zone.
 This itself already applies a feedback loop!
 1. **Data**: You're low on HP